50 Most Haunted Places in America

 If you're on the hunt for your next haunt, there are plenty of destinations across the U.S. that contain enough tales of terror to inspire chills in even the bravest visitors.
-Whether you're an amateur ghost hunter or just looking for a great story to tell at your next dinner party, you'll want to hear the fascinating histories of sites such as the LaLaurie Mansion in New Orleans and the Lizzie Borden Bed & Breakfast in Massachusetts.
-Just make sure you're ready to meet these place's past residents before you go.
-Rumor has it, they're a lot closer to this side of the veil than you might think.
-And if you really want to spook yourself, here are the 23 Urban Legends that are Totally True.
+Whether you're an amateur ghost hunter or just looking for a great story to tell at your next dinner party, you'll want to read the fascinating stories of the most haunted places in America, such as the LaLaurie Mansion in New Orleans or the Lizzie Borden Bed & Breakfast in Massachusetts.
+Just make sure you're ready to meet these place's past residents before you go; rumor has it, they're a lot closer to this side of the veil than you might think!

 The LaLaurie Mansion; New Orleans, Louisiana

 If you've seen American Horror Story, then you're likely familiar with the story of Madame Delphine LaLaurie, a New Orleans socialite accused of torturing and killing slaves at her home in the city's French Quarter.
-That’s until 1834, when a fire broke out at the residence.
-Officials who responded to the scene discovered LaLaurie's mutilated slaves, who’d been trapped in the attic during the blaze.
+In 1834, a fire broke out at the residence, and when officials responded to the scene, they discovered LaLaurie's mutilated slaves, who had been trapped in the attic during the blaze.
 When the townspeople caught wind of LaLaurie's crimes against humanity, they stormed the mansion in retaliation, forcing her to retreat to France.

 Almost immediately, neighbors claimed to hear the phantom screams of LaLaurie's victims coming from the attic, as well as the image of a young girl fleeing across the mansion's roof.
-Centuries later, visitors to the city can still tour the outside of the home at 1140 Royal Street, although many report fainting or becoming nauseous as they pass by.
-If you’re still planning a trip to New Orleans, you’ll want to learn the 15 Weirdest Mardi Gras Rituals.
+Centuries later, visitors to the city can still tour the outside of the home at 1140 Royal Street, although many report fainting or becoming nauseated as they pass by.

 St. Louis Cemetery No. 1; New Orleans, Louisiana

-Leveau’s tomb is easily recognizable, thanks to the hundreds of red Xs that cover its facade—a sign that visitors have made a wish and requested Leveau’s help.
-Believers also say that the Queen of Voodoo appears once a year on St. John's Eve (June 23) and can be identified by the knotted handkerchief she wears around her neck.
-Despite her watchful eye, vandalism became such a problem at this historic cemetery (a group once even tried to exhume Leveau from her grave in 1982) that since 2015, visitors are required to be accompanied by a tour guide.
+Laveau's tomb is easily recognizable, thanks to the hundreds of red Xs that cover its facade—a sign that visitors have made a wish and requested Laveau's help.
+Believers also say that the Queen of Voodoo appears on St. John's Eve (June 23) and can be identified by the knotted handkerchief she wears around her neck.
+Despite her watchful eye, vandalism became such a problem at this historic cemetery (a group was once even accused of trying to exhume Laveau from her grave in 1982) that since 2015, visitors are required to be accompanied by a tour guide.

 San Fernando Cathedral; San Antonio, Texas

-The San Fernando Cathedral in San Antonio is the oldest church in Texas, thought to have been built in 1868.
-According to numerous reports, these grounds are plagued with rumored paranormal activities—something that can possibly be linked to the 1936 discovery of bones, nails, and tattered military uniforms thought to belong to three soldiers from the Alamo.
+The San Fernando Cathedral in San Antonio is the oldest church in Texas, built in the early 1700s.
+Its grounds are plagued with rumored paranormal activities—something that can possibly be linked to the 1936 discovery of bones, nails, and tattered military uniforms thought to belong to three soldiers from the Alamo.

-Figures in hooded, monk-like clothing are supposedly spotted on the premises on a regular basis, as well as the presence of a man dressed in all black who walks casually through the interior of the building.
-The church is still open for business—so stop by to attend a service if you dare.
-And be sure to look at the walls on the backside of the church.
-According to San Antonio Magazine, visitors frequently see faces in them.
+Figures in hooded, monk-like clothing are supposedly spotted on the premises on a regular basis, as well as the presence of a man dressed in all black who walks casually through the church's interior.
+The San Fernando Cathedral is still a functioning church, so you can stop by to attend a service… if you dare.
+Oh, and be sure to look at the walls on the backside of the church.
+According to San Antonio Magazine, visitors frequently report seeing faces in them!